alessandrobruni/SAS/PBL_activation.sas.md

 ﻿![SAS](https://upload.wikimedia.org/wikipedia/commons/thumb/1/10/SAS_logo_horiz.svg/320px-SAS_logo_horiz.svg.png)

-# SAS - Analysis of the activations of a new service payment over a year
+# SAS - Analysis activations of a new service payment over a year

 This code is in **SQL** language in a **SAS** environment.
 For this reason the SQL code is in between the